Environment variables can be used to tailor the behaviour of a running SurrealDB instance.

 SURREAL_SCRIPTING_MAX_STACK_SIZE | 262144 (256 KiB) | Maximum stack size of the JavaScript function runtime. |

-SURREAL_SURREALCS_CONNECTION_POOL_SIZE | Number of CPUs on the current device | Size of the SurrealCS connection pool. |
+SURREAL_SURREALCS_CONNECTION_POOL_SIZE | Number of CPUs on the current device | Available since: v2.0.2 Size of the SurrealCS connection pool. |

-SURREAL_TELEMETRY_DISABLE_METRICS | false | Disables sending metrics to the GRPC OTEL collector.
-Available since SurrealDB v2.1.3 |
+SURREAL_TELEMETRY_DISABLE_METRICS | false | Available since: v2.1.3 Disables sending metrics to the GRPC OTEL collector. |

-SURREAL_TELEMETRY_DISABLE_TRACING | false | Disables sending traces to the GRPC OTEL collector.
-Available since SurrealDB v2.1.3 |
+SURREAL_TELEMETRY_DISABLE_TRACING | false | Available since: v2.1.3 Disables sending traces to the GRPC OTEL collector. |

 SURREAL_TELEMETRY_NAMESPACE | None | If set then use this as value for the namespace label when sending telemetry |

-SURREAL_TELEMETRY_PROVIDER | None | If set to “otlp” then telemetry is sent to the GRPC OTEL collector |
+SURREAL_TELEMETRY_PROVIDER | None | If set to “otlp” then telemetry is sent to the GRPC OTEL collector. |

 SURREAL_TEMPORARY_DIRECTORY | None | Sets the directory for storing temporary database files. |